Predicting integers from continuous parameters: Appendix

 \subsection{PixelCNN++}

+Finally, we test our distributions in the task of image generation.
+As noted in the introduction, this requires a prediction in the range $[0, 255]$ for every color channel of every pixel, making it a good setting to test the two-way bounded distributions.

+The current state of the art in this domain is almost exclusively built on diffusion models.
+However, diffusion is not the most natural place to test our integer models.
+In \cite{ho2020denoising}, for example, a separate decoder module is required in the last generation step to map the continuous representation of the image to an integer representation.
+Even then, the authors note

+\begin{displayquote} Still, while our lossless codelengths are better than the large estimates reported for energy based models and score matching using annealed importance sampling [...], they are not competitive with other types of likelihood-based generative models [...].
+Since our samples are nonetheless of high quality, we conclude that diffusion models have an inductive bias that makes them excellent lossy compressors. \end{displayquote}

+The discrete decoder was dispensed with in most follow-up work like \cite{dhariwal2021diffusion} and diffusion models in general produce outputs in a continuous space, with evaluation performed solely on metrics like IS and FID.

-Finally, we explore the task of image generation.
-For each color channel of each pixel, a generative model on images must produce a distribution on the 255 possible values.
-So far, this has been done with categorical distributions \cite{oord2016conditionalimagegenerationpixelcnn} which ignore the ordinal aspect of the data, or various continuous relaxations \cite{loaizaganem2019continuousbernoullifixingpervasive,ramesh2021zeroshottexttoimagegeneration}.
+Since we are interested in using compression (that is, the negative log loss) as our main metric of evaluation---with perceptual quality a secondary consideration---we will focus on likelihood-based generative models, specifically pixel-wise auto-regressive models.
+So far, these have often used categorical distributions \cite{oord2016conditionalimagegenerationpixelcnn} which ignore the ordinal aspect of the data, or various continuous relaxations \cite{loaizaganem2019continuousbernoullifixingpervasive,ramesh2021zeroshottexttoimagegeneration}.

 A notable advancement in this domain is PixelCNN++ \cite{salimans2017pixelcnnimprovingpixelcnndiscretized}, which uses discretized logistic mixtures to model pixel values.
 While this approach improves image quality and lowers Bits Per Dimension (BPD) compared to the original PixelCNN, it relies on an underlying continuous density function that is subsequently discretized.
 In this work, we adopt the architectural backbone of PixelCNN++, specifically the use of padding and shifting over masked kernels, as well as the use of coefficients to maintain RGB ordinality.
-With this architecture we adopt serveral distribution functions to compare against the discretized logistic mixture model.
+With this architecture we adopt several distribution functions to compare against the discretized logistic mixture model.

+Note that the aim here is not to achieve state-of-the-art compression loss, or image generation.
+We simply want to compare the different output distributions on a relatively level playing field, by fixing the upstream architecture.
+For this purpose, the PixelCNN++ model provides a good balance between performance and required resources.

 In \cite{salimans2017pixelcnnimprovingpixelcnndiscretized}, the authors bridge the gap between continuous predictions and discrete pixel values by integrating the logistic distribution over bins, effectively rounding the continuous values, as in the discretized normal and Laplace distributions above.
 As we saw in the tabular data, discrete analogues often work better than discretization.
 We therefore hypothesize that Dalap improves stability during both training and generation by eliminating the need for discretization or rounding.